opengeogroep/safetymaps-onboard/README.md

-The fullscreen safetymapsDBK viewer is designed to work as a static web application as much as possible but that is not always feasable, therefore the following functionality is included in this project:
+The fullscreen safetymapsDBK viewer is designed to work as a static web application as much as possible but that is not always feasable, therefore the following web API functionality is included in this project.

+Command line config:
+ `-port \<port\>`: Port to start server on, default 1080

 ### Location search